Search

 Students will learn the structural organisation of the major organ systems in the human body, and how the different components of each system function intimately to accomplish their roles.
 The understanding of the subject will be further enhanced with the use of models and plastinated human bodies in laboratory demonstrations.

-With the use of virtual microscopy, students will learn to recognize the microscopic structure and histological features of human tissues and organs and explore how these features connect to their functions.
-In addition to the histology of the four basic tissues (epithelial, connective, muscular and nervous), students will also examine the skin and appendages and musculoskeletal tissues (tendons, ligaments, cartilages and bones).
+With the use of conventional and virtual microscopy, students will learn to recognise the microscopic structures and histological features of human tissues and organs and explore how these features connect to their functions.
+In addition to the histology of the four basic tissues (epithelial, connective, muscular and nervous), students will also examine the skin and its appendages, musculoskeletal tissues (tendons, ligaments, cartilages and bones) and peripheral blood.
+Students will learn the basic cellular pathological changes, such as the histopathology of the cell injury and cellular infarct, as an integration of the normal and abnormal features in the human cells and tissues.

 With increasing interest and usage of traditional, complementary and integrative medicine (TCIM) worldwide, it is recognized that public education is a key to promote safe and effective use of TCIM in the community.
 The World Health Organization Traditional Medicine Strategy 2014-23 has specified the strategic direction of ensuring consumers of TCIM can make informed choices about self-health care and promoting proper use of TCIM products and services.
 This course aims to serve as an education intervention for achieving these two goals.
 As the most important form of TCIM in China and Hong Kong is traditional Chinese Medicine (TCM), this course aims to introduce the basic theory and practice of TCM to students.
 It also briefly introduces the cultural and philosophical aspects of TCM.
 It aims to empower informed healthcare choices by promoting awareness on TCM diagnostic and therapeutic approaches.
 Students can gain a basic understanding on TCM, and are better prepared for future interprofessional learning and practice of integrative medicine.